Veg fried hakka noodles

 • 5 Spring onions - green and white parts separated

-• 1 teaspoon Garlic - crushed or grated
+• 1 tsp Garlic - crushed or grated

-• 5 cups Water to boil the noodles
+• 5 cup Water to boil the noodles

 • Sauce Mixture

-• 2 teaspoons Red Chili sauce (Adjust as per taste)
+• 2 tsp Red Chili sauce (Adjust as per taste)

 Instructions